 The world’s oldest golf tournament is The Open Championship, which was first played at Prestwick Golf Club in Ayrshire, Scotland.

-The modern version of golf came about in Scotland as King James II officially recognized the game.
+The modern version of golf comes about in Scotland as King James II officially recognizes the game.

 National Golf Lovers Day Activities

 Playing in a different environment can help improve your golf game, so accept an invitation from a friend to play at a private country club, or to check out a new public course.

 Learn to play or improve your game by letting a pro coach you.
 Almost all golfers will admit to needing help with their swing, and lessons can help you improve dramatically.
 Remember, as the legendary Jack Nicklaus said, “Don’t be too proud to take lessons.
 I’m not.”

 Check the PGA schedule and select the best time and place to go to your first big golfing event.
 Whether you're enjoying the coastal beauty of 17-Mile Drive at Pebble Beach, admiring the spring azaleas at Augusta, or honoring golf’s roots at The Open in Scotland, golf gives you back your swing!

 5 Facts To Impress Your Golfing Foursome

 The über rare shot

 The average golfer has a 12,500-to-1 chance of making a hole-in-one.